qingtanglab/qingtanglab.github.io/news/_posts/2024-10-14-Josh-poster.md

 category: blog
 tags: [news]
 ---
-Josh’s work focuses on elucidating the regulatory network governing glutamine metabolism in <i>S. aureus<i>, a process crucial for bacterial growth.
+Josh’s work focuses on elucidating the regulatory network governing glutamine metabolism in <i>S. aureus</i>, a process crucial for bacterial growth.
 He has identified a novel regulator, PstA, a PII family protein that controls glutamine metabolism.